On this page本页内容

 During Import the public key used by the package management system

-step of the Install MongoDB Community Edition procedure, you may encounter a "gpg: no valid OpenPGP data found."
+step of the Install MongoDB Community Edition procedure, you may encounter a "gpg: no valid OpenPGP data found." error.

 Ensure you are copying the command exactly as documented.
-The operation should respond with OK
+The operation should respond with OK.

 To check that the MongoDB public GPG key exists on your system, run the following command in the terminal: